From vimwiki to acme

 Following markdown links

-This is built in to acme (double-click on the first character of the path, then right click).
+This is built in to acme (right click the path in round brackets).
 I tried writing a plumbing rule that matched links themselves, but acme's default behavior is more than good enough here.

 Making new pages

 I wrote an rc script, mdlink, that will, when some text in the window is selected: